top of page

 This is probably Dio's heaviest and darkest album, whose style is closer to "Black Sabbath" than to Dio's first albums.
 An album that many of the metal lovers and even Dio's fans probably skipped.
 It was released at a time when metal was getting a knockout from the grunge and the alternative genres and at a time when metal dinosaurs were considered archaic and less relevant.
 We're here to tell you that this is a good album, if it was just released at another time in Ronnie James Dio's career, probably would have gotten more attention than the one he got at the time.

-The story of this album begins a few months after the release of Black Sabbath's excellent album "Dehumanizer".
+The story of this album begins a few months after the release of "Black Sabbath's" excellent album "Dehumanizer".

 Ronnie James Dio's renewed and short affair with "Black Sabbath" came to a screeching halt in November 1992, just five months after the album "Dehumanizer" was launched.
 Dio left the band with a door slam, after his band mates ask him to go on a joint tour with Ozzy Osbourne and serve as his warm-up show.
 The plan was that during the show, Ozzy would go on stage and perform 4 songs with the band, but that was too much for Dio's ego, who simply abandoned the tour while in progress.

-Ronnie James Dio and drummer Vinnie Appice, who left "Sabbath" with him, began reuniting "Dio" band, since the lineup that accompanied the album "Lock up the Wolves" from 1990 disbanded.
+Ronnie James Dio and drummer Vinny Appice, who left "Sabbath" with him, began reuniting "Dio" band, since the lineup that accompanied the album "Lock Up the Wolves" from 1990 disbanded.
 Dio turns to his longtime friend, bassist Jimmy Bain, but in the end he choose Jeff Pilson, who is known, among other things, for his membership in "Dokken".
 For the X-Men position, Dio chooses guitarist Tracy Grijalva, known as Tracy G, a fairly anonymous guitarist until then.
 Tracy will have a significant impact on the sound and style of the album.
 This is the first Dio's lineup since the first album, that does not have 5 members and which does not include a keyboardist.
 This fact alone proves the radical musical line change.
 True, Jeff Pilson gets credit for playing keyboards, but these are minor "ornaments" that don't really impact the final outcome.
 By the way, Pilson did not got credit for singing on this album, but he "helps" Dio with background vocals, as he did in his previous band "Dokken".
 This can be best heard in the song "Hollywood Black" from the album, the second song in the video here:

 So as we mentioned above, this album is probably the heaviest and darkest of Dio's albums and it competes against the band's next album - "Angry Machines" for this title.